-The steps conducted during the design stage are website flow design, database design, and UI/UX design.
-Website flow design is needed to assess the user flow when accessing the website, and the system's response every time it receives certain conditions.
+The design stage involved three main steps: website flow design, database design, and UI/UX design.
+Website flow design was required to assess the user flow when accessing the website, and the system's response every time it receives certain conditions.
 Website flow consists of user flow and organizer flow.
 Figure 2 shows the user flow user case diagram.
-After completing the website flow design, the following stage is to construct a database design.
-Database design is required to examine the database, including the data to be collected and the relationships between tables.
+Once the website flow design was completed, the next step was database design, which examined the structure of the database, the data to be collected, and the relationships among tables.